Invest1gator/Testing/README.md

 A GUI Login test,
-A Boundar test on taxes.
+A Boundary test on taxes.